-Language Environment's run-time support for other programs
+Language Environment's runtime support for other programs

-Figure 2 on page 10 shows the programs that are able to run under Language Environment, which provides support for programs that currently run with the OS/VS COBOL and VS COBOL II libraries.
+Figure 2 on page 6 shows the programs that are able to run under Language Environment, which provides support for programs that currently run with the OS/VS COBOL and VS COBOL II libraries.
 Language Environment also provides support for other high-level languages.

 Figure 2.
-Language Environment's run-time support for other programs
+Language Environment's runtime support for other programs

-The release of Language Environment that you use depends on which host system you are using.
-Table 7 lists the version of Language Environment required for each operating system and the minimum operating system level required for Enterprise COBOL.
+Table 5 lists the version of Language Environment required for each operating system and the minimum operating system level required for Enterprise COBOL.

-Table 7.
+Table 5.
 Language Environment release levels

-Host system Language Environment release OS/390 Version 2 Release 10 Language Environment element of OS/390 z/OS Version 1 Release 1 or later Language Environment element of z/OS

-Note: For a complete list of host versions and releases, see the Licensed Program Specifications for Language Environment.
+Host system Language Environment release z/OS, Version 1 Release 4 or later Language Environment element of z/OS Note: For a complete list of host versions and releases, see the Licensed Program Specifications for Language Environment.